rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/demos/AttachmentDemos.md

 The following example demonstrates a full feedback flow, which accepts written feedback submission and displays a thank you card.

 It also demonstrates how to handle focus appropriately for accessibility.
 The card will be focused when it appears in the DOM.
 When the card closes, place the focus back on the launching button.
-You can also add `aria-expanded` and `aria-controls` attributes to the feedback buttons to provide additional context on what the button controls.
+To provide additional context on what the button controls, you can also add `aria-expanded` and `aria-controls` attributes to the feedback buttons.

 It is also important to announce when new content appears onscreen for accessibility purposes. `isLiveRegion` is set to true by default on `<Message>` so it will make appropriate announcements for you when the feedback card appears.